robinrodricks/awesome-actionscript3/README.md

 * [Standingwave3-addons](https://github.com/charlesclements/standingwave3-addons) - Addons for SW3
 * [Soundtouch-as3](https://github.com/also/soundtouch-as3) - AS3 Port of the SoundTouch Sound Processing Library
 * [SeiON](https://github.com/cardin/SeiON) - Actionscript Sound Management Library
-* [AS3-Sound-Manager](https://github.com/GrupoW/as3-Sound-Manager) - this is an upgrated version of the Sound Manager Class from Matt Przybylski
+* [AS3-Sound-Manager](https://github.com/GrupoW/as3-Sound-Manager)-  upgrated version of the Sound Manager Class from Matt Przybylski
 * [AS3sfxr](https://github.com/SFBTom/as3sfxr) - A port of sfxr from C++ to AS3, using the new sound and file capabilities of Flash Player 10.
 * [AS3-audio](https://github.com/singuerinc/as3-audio) - Audio Management in Actionscript
 * [SiON](https://github.com/keim/SiON) - Flash Software Synthesizer